 Magnesium.
 In 12 randomized controlled trials, participants receiving magnesium supplements did not have a significantly reduction in systolic blood pressure, but they did have a statistically signicantly reduction in diastolic blood pressure (mean difference 2.2 mm Hg).

-Autogenic training is a technique used for stress reduction and relaxation.
+Autogenic Training - a technique used for stress reduction and relaxation.
 It involves a series of sessions in which people learn how to control breathing, blood pressure, heart rate, and body temperature.

 People learn six exercises that each involve a certain posture (e.g reclining in a chair), concentration without a goal, imagination, and verbal cues.
 Each exercise is learned by watching a teacher demonstrate it or by reading a description.
 It requires regular practice.

-Biofeedback is a technique in which people learn how to gain control over internal body processes that normally occur involuntarily, such as blood pressure, heart rate, muscle tension, and skin temperature.
+Biofeedback - a technique in which people learn how to gain control over internal body processes that normally occur involuntarily, such as blood pressure, heart rate, muscle tension, and skin temperature.

 Biofeedback is primarily used for high blood pressure, migraine, tension headache, chronic pain, and urinary incontinence.